An Introduction to Children's Ministry

 - Parents need uninterrupted worship time.
 Even children who sit quietly for one and half hours sometimes need parental reminders, and parents have to keep one eye on their children throughout the service.
 Parents are not always able to give the sermon their undivided attention and cannot worship fully.
 The need for children’s church can be even greater for single-parent families, for families with young children, and for families with many children.
 If most of the childcare falls on the mother, she may be unable to listen to sermons for several years in a row.

-- With a children's church, the church sends a message to the children that it cares enough for them to have a separate service.
-Parents have mentioned how excited their children are about coming to church, now that there is something just for them!
-The children's feelings are important to consider.
+- With a children’s church, the church sends a message to the children that it cares enough for them to have a separate service.
+Parents have mentioned how excited their children are about coming to church when there is something just for them!
+The children’s feelings are important to consider.
 If they are happy about coming to church, they are more likely to make a commitment to Christ.
 What better reason do we need?

 Many congregations have special circumstances regarding the facilities they use for weekly worship: they do not meet in buildings designed for church services.
 This can pose some challenges, but not insurmountable ones.
 The following information is provided for the purpose of addressing the special facility needs.
 We hope that we can stimulate your thinking on this issue and we encourage you to be creative and resourceful.